 I have employed conventional terms, perhaps, with a certain want of exactness in some respects, as to expression.
 I have sometimes, perhaps, because everyone does it, called the church, that which is not really the church; and Mr. Olivier has done so himself in this pamphlet.
 In so doing, I was much better understood.
 My aim was to reach the conscience; and this aim has been accomplished to a certain point, and, by the grace of God, will be so more and more.
 And here, in order to be exact, those who oppose plunge the church, true Christians (and not the church in the conventional sense of Christianity, but the church in the sense given to it by Mr. Olivier), into an irremediable state of corruption from which they cannot get out.
 They are not only within the enclosure in which this is found, but they form part of the thing itself which is in this condition; and, in order to make this more clear, we are informed that this corruption could not take its rise in the church, and, at the same time, that one inevitable source of this corruption is in the sins of those who compose the church.

 The fact is, they have not dared to resist the truth, because it was too evident.
-The human mind, which always draws back before the consequences of faith, has meddled with it*;* and the most deplorable moral confusion results from man&#8217;s pretension to be exact. &#8220;If any man among you seemeth to
+The human mind, which always draws back before the consequences of faith, has meddled with it; and the most deplorable moral confusion results from man's pretension to be exact.
+"If any man among you seemeth to

 {285}